brandocms/brando/README.md

 Copy outputted routes and add to `lib/web/router.ex`

-Register your module in `lib/application.ex`:
+If you use Gettext, register your module in `lib/application.ex`:

 ```diff
     def start(_type, _args) do